sol/ghc-bench/README.md

-# Benchmark a Haskell development system
+# `ghc-bench`: Benchmark a Haskell development system

+> [!IMPORTANT]
+> Results tagged with `vm` or `WSL2` are heavily distorted and do not accurately reflect the capabilities of the corresponding hardware.

 ## Benchmark results